mathigon/textbooks/euclidean-geometry/content.md

 ### Impossible Constructions

-In the following chapters we will see even more shapes that can be constructed like this.
-However, there is a limit to Euclidean geometry: some constructions are simply impossible using just Euclid’s Axioms.
+In the following chapters, we will see even more shapes that can be constructed like this.
+However, there is a limit to Euclidean geometry: some constructions are simply impossible using just straight-edge and compass.

 ::: column.grow
 According to legend, the city of Delos in ancient Greece was once faced with a